Today's fastest growing SaaS companies all have one thing in common.

 But simply counting revenue isn’t enough.

-You need to dive into your data to determine where you’re revenue is coming from and who is generating it.
+You need to dive into your data to determine where your revenue is coming from and who is generating it.
 Say you’ve got an uptick in revenue.
-Are you signing up more users?
+Are you signing up more people?
 Or are you just upselling your existing ones?

 These are the types of questions to which revenue metrics can provide the answers.

-- Net monthly recurring revenue: Refers to the monthly value of newly acquired accounts to your sales system and monthly added value to current accounts, minus the value lost from closed or reduced accounts.
+- Net monthly recurring revenue or MRR: Refers to the monthly value of newly acquired accounts to your sales system and monthly added value to current accounts, minus the value lost from closed or reduced accounts.

-- Quick ratio: Shows the ratio of your revenue gains to your revenue losses, so you can see immediately if your company has both significant growth and low churn.
+- Quick ratio: Shows the ratio of your revenue gains to your revenue losses, so you can see immediately if your company has both a significant increase in growth and low churn.

-- Customer lifetime value: Measures the amount of gross profit that is generated from a customer over the entire time they do business with a company.
+- Customer lifetime value or LTV: Measures the amount of gross profit that is generated from a customer over the entire time they do business with a company.

 Customer satisfaction and retention metrics